foxbenjaminfox/musicd/README.md

 `musicd` is flexible, and doesn't demand that you use it with any particular workflow.
 That said, my personal workflow—which `musicd` was designed around—goes something like this:

-- A keybinding in my window manager, that opens a terminal window and opens in it the playlist file in vim.
+- A keybinding in my window manager, which pops up a terminal window in which the playlist file is open in (neo)vim.
 - Completion in vim with [deoplete](https://github.com/Shougo/deoplete.nvim), which does (among other things) filename autocompletion, including fuzzy matching.
 - A simple (one-level) music directory layout, which has a subdirectory for each group of music arranged roughly by what I might want to play together.

-All this means that I can quickly open my playlist and easily queue up music, including using `musicd` features such as `=` and `?` in order to select some or all music of a particular type or genre, or by a particular singer or artist (depending on how exactly I chose to arrange those files.)
+All this means that I can quickly open my playlist and easily queue up music, including using `musicd` features such as `=` and `?` in order to select some or all music of a particular type or genre, or by a particular singer or artist (depending on how exactly I choose to arrange the files.)

 ### Play/pause

 `musicd` doesn't have it's own play/pause feature, because it doesn't need to.
-Instead, you can relay on Unix's _built-in_ play/pause support, via the SIGSTOP and SIGCONT signals.
+Instead, you can rely on Unix's _built-in_ play/pause support, via the SIGSTOP and SIGCONT signals.

 Send a `SIGSTOP` to `musicd`'s child `sox` process (via e.g. `pkill -s stop play`) and it will pause.
 Send a `SIGCONT` (e.g. `pkill -s cont play`) and the music will resume.

 My preferred way of managing this is to bind a keybinding my window manager to send the appropriate signal to toggle the current song between playing and being paused.
+Similarly, I also have another keybinding set up to send a `SIGTERM` to the `sox` subprocess, which I can use to skip the current track.

 ## Limitations